TriM-Organization/Musicreater/README_EN.md

 ## Introduction🚀

-Musicreater(音·创) is an free open source software which is used for making and also creating music in **Minecraft: Bedrock Edition**.
+Musicreater(音·创) is a free open source software which is used for making and also creating music in **Minecraft: Bedrock Edition**.

+Musicreater pkgver(Package Version 音·创 库版) is a free open source library used for convert midi file into formats that is suitable for **Minecraft: Bedrock Edition**.

 Welcome to join our QQ group: [861684859](https://jq.qq.com/?_wv=1027&k=hpeRxrYr)